Drug Discovery 2026

 Your poster should be displayed for the duration of the full event.
 A board will be available with your poster number and Velcro strips to affix your poster (your poster must be A0 portrait).

-Poster sessions will take place during the late afternoon networking session on Day 1, and in the lunch refreshment break on Day 2.
+Poster sessions will take place during the lunch refreshment break on Day 1 & Day 2.
 You will be expected to be at your poster during these times to answer questions from delegates.

 A Poster Prize will be awarded for Best Early Career Professional Poster, the posters will be judged (you will not need to be at your poster during judging) and the prize awarded during the opening session on day 2 of the event.